 - More dads research the products they buy than moms.
 About 11 percent of moms research products compared to 24 percent of dads.

-- Men will spend more for products if they are of better quality.
+- Men will spend more on products if they are of better quality.

 - While Dad may be okay with researching products, men are not generally coupon clippers.
 And they are most definitely not extreme couponers. #theirloss

-LAST YEAR, 35-44 YEAR-OLDS SPENT THE MOST PER-PERSON ON DADS FOR FATHER’S DAY.
+LAST YEAR, 25-34 YEAR-OLDS ARE PLANNING TO SPEND THE MOST PER PERSON ON DADS FOR FATHER’S DAY.

-In 2020, adults between the ages of 35 and 44 years old spent an average of $209.70 per person on Father’s Day gifts.
-This year, that number is expected to jump to $258.56.
+In 2022, adults between the ages of 25 and 34 years old spent an average of $248.98 per person on Father’s Day gifts.
 Not a bad haul for Dad.

 Come on, Groupon deals!
 Daddy needs a new pair of… ??
 (That’s the part many of us are still trying to figure out.)